ericproffitt/TopicModelsVB.jl/README.md

 program         dynamics        important        models         projects      important    policy           space           molecules
 ```

 Now that we've trained our LDA model we can, if we want, take a look at the topic proportions for individual documents.
-For instance, document 1 has topic breakdown:
+For instance, document 1 has topic breakdown,

 ```julia
 model.gamma[1] ### = [0.036, 0.030, 94.930, 0.036, 0.049, 0.022, 4.11, 0.027, 0.026]
 ```
-This vector of topic weights suggests that document 1 is mostly about biology, and in fact looking at the document text confirms this observation:
+This vector of topic weights suggests that document 1 is mostly about biology, and in fact looking at the document text confirms this observation,

 ```julia
 showdocs(model, 1) # Could also have done showdocs(corp, 1).